digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 information.

 The ``--pipeline-filter string`` option needs a filter expression to determine which templates and interfaces to include.
-A filter expression is a simple wildcard inclusion statement with basic boolean logic, where whitespace is ignored.
+A filter expression is a simple wildcard inclusion statement with basic Boolean logic, where whitespace is ignored.
 Below are some examples:

 - ``*``: everything, which is the default
 - ``a.b.c.Bar``: just this one fully qualified name